LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```

 In conclusion, using types to encode and decode JSON objects is effective and flexible.
 Because the extraction request is a static type in Go programming language, the incorrect field names will be caught at  compile time.
 It is also useful when using with IDE that supports Intellisense, such as Visual Studio Code.
-Moreover, the user-defined types can be reused by other GO TRTH V2 applications.
+Moreover, the user-defined types can be reused by other GO RTH V2 applications.

 ## Encode enumeration
-TRTH V2 REST API defines enumerations used in JSON objects, such as **TickHistoryExtractByMode**, **TickHistoryMarketDepthViewOptions**, and **ReportDateRangeType**.
+RTH V2 REST API defines enumerations used in JSON objects, such as **TickHistoryExtractByMode**, **TickHistoryMarketDepthViewOptions**, and **ReportDateRangeType**.
 These enumerations can also be defined in Go programming language and can be used to construct the request message.

 ```
 type TickHistoryMarketDepthViewOptions int